CogitoNTNU/cogitron/README.md

 ```

 ### Connect to existing enviroment
-You can search for devices in year network by using the nmap script run by:
+If you have already setup a linux server then you can search for devices in your network by using the nmap script run by:
 ```bash
 ./cogitron/scripts/find_server.sh
 ```